MarkusJx/datagen/docs/pages/docs/plugins/node.md

 [main documentation](https://github.com/MarkusJx/datagen/blob/main/README.md)
 for more information.

-Check the [create a node.js plugin](node/create.md) page for more information on how to create a plugin.
+Check the [creating node.js plugins](node/create.md) page for more information on how to create a plugin.